 Tucson's summer thunderstorms can turn animal exhibits into mud pits in just a few minutes, but that's not always bad.
 Lions aren't generally known for their love of water, but this past weekend's break in their afternoon routine proved irresistible for the playful young lions at Reid Park Zoo.

 Enjoy the video below.

-The deadline to submit arguments about November's ballot propositions is Aug.
-5. There will be three Charter change questions on the Nov.
+The deadline to submit arguments about November's ballot propositions is this Wednesday.
+There will be three Charter change questions on the Nov.
 3 General Election ballot, along with a citizen's initiative to ban red light cameras in the City of Tucson.
 Arguments will be included in the sample ballot/publicity pamphlet for the election.
 That pamphlet will be mailed to each household with a registered voter in the City.

 While Tucson's official 240th birthday isn't until Aug.
 20, Tucson Parks and Recreation is celebrating the day early with a free swim day this week.
 All City pools will be free to the public on Wednesday, which also is the last day for summer pools.
 Starting Thursday, regular pool schedules resume.
 For a list of pools and hours, please visit the Parks and Recreation Aquatics website.